landoskape/dominoes/docs/pointerDemonstration.md

 despite the fact that the network is all of a sudden seeing new dominoes during the testing phase (see above for explanation of the hold out procedure).
-What this means is that the network doesn't simply learn a look up table between input and output, instead it really learns exactly what the task
-is: sort dominoes based on the sum of their value.
+What this means is that the network doesn't simply learn a look up table between input and output.
+Insteadm it really learns exactly what the task is: sort dominoes based on the sum of their value.

 ### Loss spikes during training
 During the training phase, there are some pretty large spikes in the loss.